cgwire/kitsu/docs/getting-started-production/README.md

 Now we can do the breakdown of the storyboard, meaning associate the assets to each shot.

+To delete a shot see the FAQ : [How to delete a shot](../faq/#how-to-delete-a-shot)

+To delete a sequence see the FAQ : [How to delete a shot](../faq/#how-to-delete-a-sequence)

 ## Create shots from a csv spreadsheet file